anhnv33/IBM-API-Connect/API-Connect-concept.md

 There are two types of organizations: provider and developer.
 An organization can encompass(bao gồm) a project team, department, or division

 Some standard reponsibilities (chuẩn trách nhiệm) within a provider organization include:
-- A provider organization owner who has the full set of access permissions to API Connect functions, and can also commission APIs and track their business adoption.
+- A provider organization owner who has the full set of access permissions to API Connect functions, and can also commission (ủy nhiệm) APIs and track their business adoption.
 - API developer who design and develop APIs, and applications for the provider organization to which they belong
-- An administrator who manages the lifecycles of APIs and publishes API for discovery and use -
+- An administrator who manages the lifecycles of APIs and publishes API for discovery and use
+- A "community" manager who manages the Relationship between the provider organization and organiztion developers, providers information about API usage, and provides support to application developers

+Standard responsibilities within a developer organization include:
+- A developer organization owner: add application developers, view Products and API

 ### APi Connect Component